mahbubnoyon506/draggable-image-gallery/README.md

-This is a [Daraggable Gallary](https://draggable-image-gallery-cyan.vercel.app/) project.
+This is a [Daraggable Image Gallary](https://draggable-image-gallery-cyan.vercel.app/) project.

 ## Getting Started